 All Hands Volunteers strongly believes in the untapped power of the individual when driven by a desire to make a difference.
 While some relief organizations utilize volunteers, more often than not they only engage pre-trained volunteers or those from their existing networks or memberships, while others charge a fee for volunteering.
 All Hands takes a unique approach and accepts spontaneous volunteers from any background or faith, providing on-the-job training free of charge.
 This broadens our capability to help those in distress, offers a transformative experience to those who serve with us, and brings a wider pool of skills to the relief effort.
+We want to ensure that those who are willing to help are provided with the opportunity to do so and that the process is as low-cost and efficient as possible!

 Each volunteer has their own unique experience, but our programs have some basic similarities.